thecapitalistcycle/reproduction-schemes/monetary-choreography.md

 •  Example goal: purchasing milk and bread in a grocery store

-   –  A total-order plan: a)topurchase milk first and to purchase bread, andb)topurchase bread first and to purchase milk.
+   –  A total-order plan: a) to purchase milk first and to purchase bread, and b) to purchase bread first and to purchase milk.

    –  A partial-order plan does not specify the ordering constraint and defers the decision until when it is necessary.